Treneglos

-Treneglos (Treneglos) is a village and a civil parish in north-east Cornwall, England, United Kingdom.
+Treneglos (Treneglos) is a village in the civil parish of Warbstow, in north-east Cornwall, England.
 It is in the Registration District of Launceston.
+In 2021 the parish had a population of 122.
+On 1 April 2025 the parish was abolished and merged with Warbstow and Davidstow.

 Treneglos is described as a village "where the old Cornish "trev" [settlement] is no more than a triangular green beside a church and two or three houses".
 It is above a wooded valley, a choice place where ancient Celtic tribes sought shelter.
 Nearby, at Wilsey Down, is evidence of prehistoric tumulus.
 Now, it is not unusual to see sheep wandering along the country roads.

 History

 Treneglos, from "tre-an-eglos", means church, a particularly strong, solid church, or church town.
 The parish of Treneglos included Wilsey Down, on which were "four or five ancient barrows or tumuli".

 Tregulland Burrow

 From an abstract of the journal article The Excavation of Tregulland Burrow, Treneglos Parish, Cornwall, Paul Ashbee's findings at the prehistoric Treneglos barrow are described as:

 The ruined and gutted barrow called Tregulland Burrow, when totally excavated, proved to have had a complex structure.
 Stake holes denoting withdrawn stakes, an infilled 'ritual' pit, a satellite grave containing a cremation and arrowheads, and most probably the central grave pit, were the features of the first phase of its construction.
 A cairn-ring, with a buttressing bank, the soil for which was dug from an encircling ditch, and its turf covering, comprised the second.
 A great slab bearing cup-marks and an 'eyebrow' motif, also other lesser cup-marked and ornamented slabs, were incorporated in cairn-ring and bank.
 Cup-marked stones recovered from the disturbed central area suggested the one-time existence of a stone-built grave incorporating such elements.
 After this second phase the barrow centre was open and arena-like, and a food vessel and a cremation were put in close by the cairn-ring.
 All was finally enveloped by material from the depths of the ditch.
 Poorly built walling or turves retained the final mound.